HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

 # HCL Appscan Cloud CLI 📝

-  The HCL Appscan command-line utility (CLI) is designed to streamline Dynamic Application Security Testing within a Continuous Integration and Continuous Deployment (CICD) environment.
+  The HCL Appscan command-line utility (CLI) is designed to streamline Security Testing with AppScan on Cloud.
 This tool can be seamlessly integrated into any CICD platform or used independently.

 ## Get Started 🚀